Eosinophilic Esophagitis (EoE) Treatment

 This approach requires you to feed your child a special formula that supplies 100% of your child’s nutritional needs.
 We restrict all food, and then gradually reintroduce foods until we identify the ones responsible for your child’s EoE.
 In some cases, a g-tube is needed to get enough formula.

-In some cases, triggers can’t be totally avoided.
+In some cases, triggers can’t be totally avoided or it's not the right treatment approach for your child or family.
 That’s when medicines become part of your child’s treatment plan.
 Some of these medicines include:

 • Topical steroids